ncbi/histonedb/README.md

 python manage.py runserver 8080
 ```

-For deployment, we use FastCGI on the NCBI webservers.
-While this will be deprecated in the next version of Django, it is what NCBI allows.
-For more info, please read https://docs.djangoproject.com/en/1.8/howto/deployment/fastcgi/
+For deployment, you can use any system as you prefer, but we recomend using modwsgi described in our [configuration instructions](system_setup/CONFIGURATION.md)

 ## Cite ##